Dreams reveal our true relationship with the elemental forces of nature. Are they inspiring us? Empowering us? Or are they scaring us into inaction?

-I once dreamed a volcano was erupting and lava was pouring down the side of the mountain.
+I discovered this years ago when I dreamed a volcano was erupting and lava was pouring down the side of the mountain.
 Afraid, I ran toward the sea to find safety, but quickly realized there was no escape.

 I had to choose between death by fire and death by water.
 Some choice.
 I woke up feeling trapped and indecisive.